ArcBlock/Whitepaper/src/content/latest/index.md

 # The Token Economy and the Service
 What makes ArcBlock unique is that it’s not just a set of APIs or libraries—it’s a robust platform with a full set of features.
 In addition, the service runs on top of its own native token system, which is driven by latest blockchain technology.

-## The ArcBlock Token (ART)
+## The ArcBlock Token (ABT)
 The ArcBlock Token (ART) is native to the ArcBlock platform.
 To achieve high-performance transactions, we built an optimized blockchain dedicated to ArcBlock’s own token services and the public ledger.
 The design goal is to achieve >100,000 Tx/s, which is more than adequate for a wide range of applications.
 In the future this blockchain could be improved for broader purposes.

-The ART is designed as a general purpose token that can be used in different scenarios.
+The ABT is designed as a general purpose token that can be used in different scenarios.
 Within ArcBlock, the ART’s basic utility value is to pay for the cost of using the ArcBlock system.
 Like a cloud computing service, the ART is a utility token for paying the cost associated with using the service.

 <center>![whitepaper](./images/ArcBlockToken.png)</center>